Optimal Transport and Skorokhod Embedding: Introduction

 This relaxation will allow us to transfer many of the convenient properties of classical transport theory to our probabilistic setup.
 Exactly as in classical transport theory, \eqref{IntPri} can be viewed as a linear optimization problem.
-The set of couplings in mass transport is compact and similarly the set of all randomized stopping times solving \eqref{SkoSol} is compact in a natural sense.
-As a particular consequence we will establish: \begin{theorem} Let $\gamma:S\to \R$ be lower semi-continuous and bounded from below.
-Then \eqref{IntPri} admits a minimizer $\hat \tau$.
-More precisely, there exists a Brownian motion $B$ on some stochastic basis $\Omega=(\Omega,\F,(\F_t)_{t\geq0},\P)$ and a stopping time $\hat \tau$ of $B$ which attains \eqref{IntPri}. \end{theorem} Here we can talk about the continuity properties of $\gamma$ since $S$ possesses a natural Polish topology (cf.\ \eqref{STop}).
+The set of couplings in mass transport is compact and similarly the set of all randomized stopping times solving \eqref{SkoSol} on Wiener space is compact in a natural sense.
+Under the standing assumption that $B$ is defined on a sufficiently rich stochastic basis, these considerations allow us to prove: \begin{theorem} Let $\gamma:S\to \R$ be lsc and bounded from below.
+Then \eqref{IntPri} admits a minimizing stopping time $\tau$. \end{theorem} Here we can talk about the continuity properties of $\gamma$ since $S$ possesses a natural Polish topology (cf.\ \eqref{STop}).

-In terms of linear optimization, Theorem \ref{MinimizerExists} is a primal problem.
-In Section \ref{sec:optim-probl-dual} we will introduce the corresponding dual problem and establish that there is no duality gap.
+In the language of linear optimization, Theorem \ref{MinimizerExists} is a primal problem.
+It is therefore natural to expect that there exists a corresponding dual problem, and our second main result concerns this duality: \begin{theorem} Let $\gamma: S \to \R$ be lsc and bounded from below, and set where $M, \psi$ satisfy $|M_t| \leq a + bt+c B_t^2 $, $|\psi(y)| \leq a+ b y^2$ for some $a,b,c>0$.
+Then we have the duality relation